choishingwan/PRS-Tutorial/docs/base.md

 # Filtering SNPs with low INFO score or MAF
 SNPs with low minor allele frequency (MAF) or imputation information score (INFO) are more likely to harbor false positives.
 It is therefore beneficial to remove SNPs with low MAF and INFO.
-This is acheived by the following:
+This can be acheived using the following code:

 ```bash
 gunzip -c Height.gz |\